Embarcadero/SonarDelphi/README.md

 # SonarQube Delphi

-Is a SonarQube (http://www.sonarqube.org/) plugin and provides
+Is a [SonarQube](http://www.sonarqube.org/) plugin that provides
   * 49 Rules for Delphi
-  * TestCoverage using [DelphiCodeCoverage](https://github.com/DelphiCodeCoverage/DelphiCodeCoverage/releases) or AQtime (license needed)
+  * TestCoverage using [DelphiCodeCoverage](https://github.com/DelphiCodeCoverage/DelphiCodeCoverage/releases) or [SmartBear's AQtime](https://smartbear.com/product/aqtime-pro/) (license required)
-   * Optional .html output for TestCoverage
+   * Optional `.html` output for TestCoverage
-  * Unittests results using DUnitX
+  * Unit test results using [DUnitX](https://github.com/VSoftTechnologies/DUnitX)

-This is Plugin-Version 1.0 SonarQube 7.9(LTS) or higher is needed (tested with SonarQube 7.9.3 and 8.2.0) It is is mainly an updated version of https://github.com/fabriciocolombo/sonar-delphi and https://github.com/mendrix/SonarDelphi, all credit goes to them.
+This is Plugin-Version 1.0.
+SonarQube 7.9(LTS) or higher is needed (tested with SonarQube 7.9.3 and 8.2.0)
-JAM Software has created its own fork in order to fix issues seen with our Delphi code.

-This plugin was originally a [Sabre Airline Solutions](http://www.sabreairlinesolutions.com/home/) donation.

-## License

-The entire plugin follows the GPL: https://github.com/SandroLuck/SonarDelphi/blob/master/src/LUCK_LICENSE.txt

 ## Reporting Issues